 All materials used by vendors must comply with applicable rules, laws, and regulations regarding the prohibition or restriction of specific substances to ensure safe and responsible handling, storage, movement, reuse, recycling, and disposal.

 Piedmont encourages vendors to institute effective management systems that utilize the best available techniques and practices to adhere to this Code and continuously improve their performance.
 This should include a process for the identification and proactive mitigation of risks associated with compliance to this Code, as well as a process for ongoing monitoring and review of risk controls, and prompt and accurate reporting of all incidents.
+As Piedmont does not produce consumer products, supply chain audits for product safety are not applicable.

 This Code sets forth Piedmont’s expectations for current and future vendors.
 Piedmont expects all new and existing vendors to meet our minimum expectations and to aspire to make continuous improvements to their businesses as noted herein across ethical, human and labor rights, vendor diversity and inclusion and environmental areas.